Services Are the New Software. Judgment Is the New Scarce Resource

 When Vibe Coding Meets Reality

-When Vibe Coding Meets Reality I didn’t start thinking about this because I’m excited about AI writing code.
+I didn’t start thinking about this because I’m excited about AI writing code.
 I started thinking about it because I kept seeing the same patterns repeat over the years.
-This time, they come under a new name: vibe coding, the habit of describing what you want in natural language and letting an AI scaffold the system for you, often without deeply understanding the code it produces. ...
+This time, they come under a new name: vibe coding, the habit of describing what you want in natural language and letting an AI scaffold the system for you, often without deeply understanding the code it produces.
+Vibe coding feels almost magical.
+You describe what you want, and something real starts to take shape.
+At first glance, it genuinely works.
+You get something running shockingly fast, faster than any team I’ve worked with could have done a few years ago, and it often looks surprisingly good. ...

 January 31, 2026 · 5 min · Rami Pinku